 - the processing is necessary for compliance with our legal obligations; and/or

-If you have any concerns regarding the transfer of your personal information to a travel service provider, or you wish to contact us for further information, please refer to the “Feedback / Complaints / Contact” section below (section14).
+If you have any concerns regarding the transfer of your personal information to a travel service provider, or you wish to contact us for further information, please refer to the “Feedback / Complaints / Contact” section below (section 15).

-The purposes for which we collect personal information further include:
+Further purposes for which we process personal information include:

 - regulatory reporting and compliance;

 - developing and improving our products and services and those of our related entities;

 - servicing our relationship with you by, among other things, creating and maintaining a customer profile to enable our brands to service you better or presenting options on our website we think may interest you based on your browsing and preferences;